Continued, enhanced ocean altimetry and climate monitoring from space Conference

 The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) and the Centre National d’Etudes Spatiales (CNES) are pleased to announce an important altimetry event in March 2022.
 “Continued, enhanced ocean altimetry and climate monitoring from space” is a unique opportunity to explore the performances of the satellite altimetry constellation through the traditional Ocean Surface Topography Science Team meeting and also to provide a forum to reflect on user needs for future systems.
-The event will be held at the Palazzo del Cinema in Venice, Italy, from 21 to 25 March 2022.
+The event will be held at the Palazzo del Cinema in Venice, Italy, from October 31 > November 4, 2022.

 The "Continued, enhanced ocean altimetry and climate monitoring from space" Conference will embrace 2 related events.